-The plasma membrane, also known as cell membrane or cytoplasmic membrane, is the barrier that encloses the cell and protects the intracellular components from the surroundings.
-The plasma membrane is a thin semi-permeable membrane consisting of a lipid bilayer and associated proteins, each constituting 50% of the total mass of the cell membrane (Cooper GM, 2000a).
+The plasma membrane, also known as the cell membrane or cytoplasmic membrane, is the barrier that encloses the cell and protects the intracellular components from the surroundings.
+The plasma membrane is a thin semi-permeable membrane consisting of a lipid bilayer and associated proteins, each constituting about 50% of the total mass of the cell membrane.
 Example images of proteins localized to the plasma membrane can be seen in Figure 1.

 In the Cell Atlas, 2087 genes (11% of all protein-coding human genes) have been shown to encode proteins that localize to the plasma membrane (Figure 2).
-A Gene Ontology (GO)-based functional enrichment analysis of the plasma membrane proteome shows highly enriched terms for biological processes related to structural organization of the cell, cell signalling and cellular response to extracellular stimuli, transport across the plasma membrane, as well as cell adhesion.
+A Gene Ontology (GO)-based functional enrichment analysis of the plasma membrane proteome shows enrichment of terms for biological processes related to structural organization of the cell, cell signalling and cellular response to extracellular stimuli, transport across the plasma membrane, and cell adhesion.
 About 80% of the plasma membrane proteins localize to other cellular compartments in addition to the plasma membrane, with co-localization between the plasma membrane and actin filaments or the cytosol being overrepresented.

 Figure 1.
 Examples of proteins localized to the plasma membrane.
 EGFR is a transmembrane glycoprotein that binds to Epidermal Growth Factor (detected in A-431 cells).
 CTNNB1 is involved in signaling pathways (detected in A-431 cells).
 EZR plays a key role in cell surface structure adhesion, migration and organization (detected in A-431 cells).

 11% (2087 proteins) of all human proteins have been experimentally detected in the plasma membrane by the Human Protein Atlas.

 761 proteins in the plasma membrane are supported by experimental evidence and out of these 136 proteins are enhanced by the Human Protein Atlas.